Scrambled Linear Pseudorandom Number Generators: A theoretical analysis of scramblers

 For example, consider the following pathological Boolean function that could be part of a scrambler:

-Clearly, this function has very high polynomial degree, and thus a likely high linear complexity.
-The problem is that if, say, $w=64$ from a practical viewpoint it is indistinguishable from $x_{w-1}$, as the ``correction'' that raises its linear complexity almost never happens.
+This function has very high polynomial degree, and thus a likely high linear complexity.
+The problem is that if, say, $w=64$ from a practical viewpoint it is indistinguishable from $x_{w-1}$, as the ``correction'' that raises its linear complexity rarely happens.
 If the state array is small, this bit will fail all linearity tests.
-A single high-degree monomial is not sufficient in isolation, in spite of Lemma~\ref{lemma:subset}.
+A single high-degree monomial is not sufficient in isolation, despite Lemma~\ref{lemma:subset}, so we will look for scramblers represented by a large number of monomials.

-As a last counterexample, and cautionary tale, we consider the scrambler given by change of sign, that is, multiplication by the all-ones word.
+As a last counterexample, and cautionary tale, we consider the scrambler given by a change of sign, that is, multiplication by the all-ones word.
 It is trivial to write this scrambler using negated variables, but when we expand it in ANF we get

-In other words, the ANF contains \emph{all} monomials formed with all other bits, but the Boolean function is still as pathological as~(\ref{eq:pathological}), as there is no technical difference between $x_i$ and $\bar x_i$.
+In other words, the ANF contains all monomials formed with all other bits, but the Boolean function is still as pathological as~(\ref{eq:pathological}), as there is no technical difference between $x_i$ and $\bar x_i$.
+Too few monomials are problematic, but too many are, too.